slackapi/bolt-js/docs/_future/create_new_app.md

 <div class="section-content">
 This guide will walk you through getting started with the Slack CLI as well as how to create a new app in the CLI with Bolt JS.

-The application built in this tutorial will be a "Time off Request" app that allows a user to submit a time off request, which then sends a message to their manager, who can either approve or deny the request.
+The application built in this tutorial will be a "Request Time Off" app that allows a user to submit a Request Time Off, which then sends a message to their manager, who can either approve or deny the request.
 </div>

-When you’re finished, you’ll have this ⚡️[Bolt JS Time off Request app](https://github.com/slackapi/bolt-js-getting-started-app) to run, modify, and make your own.
+When you’re finished, you’ll have this ⚡️[Bolt JS Request Time Off app](https://github.com/slack-samples/bolt-js-request-time-off) to run, modify, and make your own.

 ---

-### Prerequisites (#prerequisites)
+### Prerequisites {#prerequisites}
 Before getting started, you'll need to get the Slack CLI set up on your machine.
 You can follow the [Quickstart Guide](https://api.slack.com/future/quickstart) to get instructions on how to manually or automatically install it.

 Since we won't be using Deno in this guide, you can skip any instructions related to installing Deno or creating an app - once you've logged into the CLI using `slack auth login` and verified your login using `slack auth list`, you can proceed with the tutorial below.